 If you are a Defined Benefit (DB) member, then your benefits increase in line with the rules of your section.
-The section information pages can be found here.
+Please go to Section information in the Library for further details.

 If you are a member of a Defined Contribution (DC) section or have Additional Voluntary Contributions (AVCs), your money gets invested in a selected range of funds provided by Aviva.

 Different funds invest in different assets and you can either choose the fund(s) yourself via the self-select option or use one of our Lifecycle options.
 See the drop-down boxes below for more information.